Summer's Most Popular Music Festivals main image

 Gulf Shores, Alabama

-Hangout Fest may be one of the South's newest music festivals, but it's grown tremendously thanks in part to its beachside location.
+Hangout Fest may be one of the South's newer music festivals, coming on the scene in 2009, but it's grown tremendously thanks in part to its beachside location.
 Gulf Shores may be known as a spring break destination, but the party really gets rocking in the middle of May with this alternative festival that has a tinge of country music.
 Grab your shades and sunscreen because you're in for some great Southern hospitality and seafood.

 (image via Flickr)